8.7 Fostering the creative use of new technologies

 Those initiatives don’t target youth in particular.

-It should be noted here that the media and media policies are within the competence of the Ministry of Culture, which is responsible for the regulation of the media sector, as well as the development of programs dedicated to the media.
-The Ministry of Culture of the Republic of Croatia implemented a support program for non-profit media in the period from 2012 to 2016.
+It should be noted here that the media and media policies are within the competence of the Ministry of Culture and Media, which is responsible for the regulation of the media sector, as well as the development of programs dedicated to the media.
+The Ministry of Culture and Media of the Republic of Croatia implemented a support program for non-profit media in the period from 2012 to 2016.
 Under this program, starts-ups have also been funded and/or project proposals aimed at launching new media.
-The program was abolished in early 2016, and so far no substitute program has been introduced to support either non-profit or any other media.
-Furthermore, the Ministry of Culture, within the framework of the Public Needs of Culture in the Republic of Croatia, supports cultural media within the framework of support to Books and Publishing.
+The program was abolished in early 2016, and so far, no substitute program has been introduced to support either non-profit or any other media.
+Furthermore, the Ministry of Culture and Media, within the framework of the Public Needs of Culture in the Republic of Croatia, supports cultural media within the framework of support to Books and Publishing.
 Support for this program is provided for specialized journals and publications in culture as well as electronic publications dedicated to culture and art.
 As part of the program, youth and for-youth media were not prioritized in any way.
-These are all programs dedicated to the media within the Ministry of Culture of the Republic of Croatia, while the other bodies in charge of youth do not have special programs or project lines to support media and media projects, the creative use of new technologies.
+These are all programs dedicated to the media within the Ministry of Culture and Media of the Republic of Croatia, while the other bodies in charge of youth do not have special programs or project lines to support media and media projects, the creative use of new technologies.

-Thus, there is no official document on the national level or the program of encouraging the creative use of new technologies, and the empowerment and development of technological competences is part of the media literacy program which is an integral part of Implementing citizenship education, conducted within informal educational programs or as optional classes in primary and secondary Schools.
-The only town which officially introduced Citizenship Education in schools is the city of Rijeka.
+Thus, there is no official document on the national level or the program of encouraging the creative use of new technologies, and the empowerment and development of technological competences is part of the media literacy program which is an integral part of Implementing citizenship education, conducted within informal educational programs or as optional classes in primary and secondary Schools in Rijeka.